Table of Contents

 project.datasets.connect(dataset_2) # Connect dataset_2

 Sometimes, a call to the server may result in a very large number of objects being returned.
 To prevent too many objects being returned at once, the Labelbox server API limits the number of returned objects.
-The Python API respects that limit and automatically paginates fetches.
+The Python SDK respects that limit and automatically paginates fetches.
 This is done transparently for you, but it has some implications.

 projects = client.get_projects()